tianocore/edk2/RiscVPlatformPkg/Readme.md

 to align with OpenSBI project.
 As mentioned earlier, ***RiscVOpensbiLib*** provides the RISC-V SBI implementation and initialize the OpenSBI boot flow.
 SEC module is also linked with below libraries,
 - edk2 [OpenSbiPlatformLib](#OpenSbiPlatformLib-library) library that provides the generic RISC-V platform initialization code.
-- edk2 [RiscVSpecifialPlatformLib](#RiscVSpecifialPlatformLib-library) library which is provided by the RISC-V platform vendor for the platform-specific initialization.
+- edk2 [RiscVSpecialPlatformLib](#RiscVSpecialPlatformLib-library) library which is provided by the RISC-V platform vendor for the platform-specific initialization.
 The underlying implementation of above two edk2 libraries are from OpenSBI project. edk2 libraries are introduced as the wrapper libraries that separates and organizes OpenSBI core and platform code based on edk2 framework and the the build mechanism for edk2 RISC-V platforms. ***RiscVOpensbiLib*** library is located under [RISC-V ProcessorPkg](https://github.com/tianocore/edk2-platforms/tree/master/Silicon/RISC-V/ProcessorPkg) while the platform code (e.g. OpenSbiPlatformLib) is located under [RISC-V PlatformPkg](https://github.com/tianocore/edk2-platforms/tree/master/Platform/RISC-V/PlatformPkg).
-- edk2 [RiscVSpecifialPlatformLib](#riscvspecifialplatformlib) library is provided by the platform vendor and located under edk2 RISC-V platform-specific folder.
+- edk2 [RiscVSpecialPlatformLib](#riscvspecialplatformlib) library is provided by the platform vendor and located under edk2 RISC-V platform-specific folder.

 ##### OpenSbiPlatformLib Library
 [Indicated as #2 in the figure](#risc-v-edk2-port-design-diagrams)
 > ***OpenSbiPlatformLib*** provides the generic RISC-V platform initialization code.
 Platform vendor can just utilize this library if they don't have additional requirements on the platform initialization.

-##### RiscVSpecifialPlatformLib Library
+##### RiscVSpecialPlatformLib Library
 [Indicated as #3 in the figure](#risc-v-edk2-port-design-diagrams)
 > The major use case of this library is to facilitate the interfaces for platform vendors to provide the special platform initialization based on the generic platform initialization library.